-Rheumatoid arthritis is a chronic disease that affects joints in various parts of the body including the hands, wrists, knees and shoulders.
+Rheumatoid arthritis is a chronic inflammatory disease that affects joints in various parts of the body, including the hands, wrists, knees and shoulders.
 The disease causes the lining of the joints to swell and then break off, causing pain and stiffness.

 - Post-traumatic arthritis